Published:

 Genmoji

-Availability: Developer betas for iOS 18.2 and iPadOS 18.2
+Availability: iOS 18.2 and iPadOS 18.2 (coming to Mac in coming months)

 - Create with a description: Write what you want the Genmoji to be.

-- Recognized people, e.g. someone in your Photo Library, it could be a family member and create a Genmoji of them.
+- Recognized people, e.g. someone in your Photo Library, could be a family member and create a Genmoji of them.

 - Create with characters: Create images of people by selecting basic elements (e.g., skin tone).